alessioborgi/Category_Theory/README.md

 Copyright © 2021 Alessio Borgi

-PROJECT SCOPE: Develop a Java Library to represent a Set of Categories.
+PROJECT SCOPE: Develop a Java Library to represent Category Theory Set.

 PROJECT RESULTS:
 • Login Window for entering in the main application